hossein5inq/workwell/docs/getting-started.md

     -H "ww-timestamp: {current_timestamp}"
 ```

-You can find in [Service token code examples](./service-token-examples.md) some code snippets on to retrieve the `service token` in different programming languages.
+You can find in [Service token code examples](./service-token-examples.md) some code snippets on how to retrieve the `service token` in different programming languages.

 If all the headers are generated correctly, you will get the following data as return: